 In Texas, a renter can be removed from the landlord’s property when a landlord wins the forcible entry and detainer suit as part of the eviction hearing.
 Landlords must refrain from personally removing the tenant after winning the eviction lawsuit.

-Only an officer of the law has the legal authority to remove the tenant after a judge has decided the case in favor of the landlord.
+Only an officer of the law has the legal authority to remove the tenant after a judge has decided the eviction suit in favor of the landlord.

 When a Tenant Can’t Be Evicted in Texas

-In Texas, a landlord cannot seek to evict a tenant for requesting repairs.
+Under Texas law, landlords cannot seek to evict a renter for requesting repairs.
 If a tenant files a complaint and exercised their tenant rights, it’s illegal for a landlord to perform an eviction.

-To reiterate, a landlord also cannot evict tenants based on race, religion, gender, disability, and the other protected classes under the Fair Housing Act.
+To reiterate, landlords also cannot evict tenants based on race, religion, gender, disability, and the other protected classes under the Fair Housing Act.

-If you find that you have difficulties starting or at any point during an eviction process in Texas, it’s best to consult a lawyer.
+If you find that you have difficulties starting an eviction suit or at any point during an eviction process in Texas, it’s best to consult a lawyer.
 Property managers are also knowledgeable about these things.

 You can also get in touch with a property manager, like Bigham & Associates.
 A company like such is highly skilled and well-versed in handling the eviction process.